addy1947/google_form/README.md

 ## ✨ Features

-- 🔍 Automatically detects multiple-choice questions on Google Forms
+- 🔍 Automatically detects **all question types** on Google Forms:
+  - ✅ Multiple choice questions
+  - ✅ Checkboxes (multiple select)
+  - ✅ Dropdown menus
+  - ✅ Text input fields
 - 🧠 Powered by Gemini AI for intelligent answers
+- 🔒 Smart handling of personal information fields (leaves Name, Email, etc. blank)
-- ⚡ Auto-fills correct answers with a single click
+- ⚡ Auto-fills answers with a single click
 - 🌍 Works with deployed backend on Render
 - 🎯 Simple and intuitive one-button interface

 ## 🚀 Usage

-1. Navigate to any Google Form with multiple-choice questions
+1. Navigate to any Google Form
 2. Click the **"Ask AI"** button that appears in the top-right corner
 3. Wait a few seconds while the AI processes the questions
-4. Answers will be automatically filled in!
+4. All answers will be automatically filled in!
+5. Manually fill personal information fields (Name, Email, etc.) that were left blank

 ## 🔗 Backend

 This extension connects to: `https://google-form-server.onrender.com/api/answer`

+---

+## 🎯 Mission

+To empower students and professionals by automating repetitive form-filling tasks, allowing them to focus on learning and critical thinking rather than mundane data entry.

+## 🔮 Vision

+Creating a future where AI assists humans in everyday tasks, making education more accessible and efficient while promoting ethical use of technology for productivity enhancement.

 ---